ManageIQ/manageiq-documentation/high_availability_guide/_topics/renaming_ha_appliances.md

 Run the following steps on your primary database-only appliance:

-1. In the appliance console menu, configure the new hostname or IP address from the **Configure Network** option.
+1. Configure the network and hostname using nmcli or nmtui from the console or from your web browser using Cockpit on port 9090

 2. Restart the appliance.